nathhB/nbnet/README.md

 You can see it in action [in this video](https://www.youtube.com/watch?v=BJl_XN3QJhQ&ab_channel=NathanBIAGINI).

+If you want to discuss the library you can join the [nbnet's discord server](https://discord.gg/esR8FSyPnF).

 ## Portability

 nbnet is developed with portability in mind.
 I tested (and will continue to do so) the library on the following systems: